jasperdewinter/pp/_pages/cv.md

 Skills
 ======
 * Experienced applied economist/econometrician with expert knowledge programming in R, Matlab and Stata;
-* Fluent wirting and speaking in Dutch and English.
+* Fluent writing and speaking in Dutch and English.
 Working knowledge of German.
 * Enthusiast about everything data, and initiating new research in this field, i.e.: opening up firm-level database of Statistics Netherlands and working with confidential data of third parties.

 Publications